SteelCompendium/compendium/docs/Movement/Forced Movement.md

 When you force move a target, you can always move that target fewer squares than the number indicated.
 For example, when the conduit gets a tier 3 "push 3" result with their Call the Tunder Down ability, they can push targets any distance up to 3 squares, including choosing to not move certain targets at all.

-Forced movement ignores difficult terrain and never provokes opportunity attacks.
-When you force move a target into damaging terrain or into terrain that produces an effect, they are affected as if they had moved into it willingly.
+Forced movement ignores [[Difficult Terrain|difficult terrain]] and never provokes opportunity attacks.
+When you force move a target into [[Damaging Terrain|damaging terrain]] or into terrain that produces an effect, they are affected as if they had moved into it willingly.

 ## Vertical

 If a forced movement effect has the word "vertical" in front of it, then the forced movement can move a target up or down in addition to horizontally.
 For example, if a forced movement effect says "vertical push 5," then the creature targeted by the effect can be pushed up to 5 squares in any direction, as long as the forced movement is a straight line.

-If a creature who can't fly is left in midair at the end of a vertical forced move, they fall.
+If a creature who can't [[Fly|fly]] is left in midair at the end of a vertical forced move, they fall.

 Though you can't push, pull, or slide a creature unless that forced movement specifies "vertical," you can move them along a physical slope, such as a hill or staircase.
 For a creature to be force moved along a slope, each square of the slope can be no more than 1 square higher or lower than the previous square.